Glubus/R-resources/README.md

 ## Examples

-Run the examples to see r-ressources in action:
+Run the examples to see r-resources in action:

 ```bash
 # Basic usage